 Footway elements and materials

-This section provides detailed guidance on the various elements and materials which make up the footway.
-This includes specific details about the required paving finishes, street tree planting, street furniture, awnings, footpath dining and public art.
+This section provides detailed guidance on the various elements and materials which make up a footway.
+This includes specific details about paving finishes, street tree planting, street furniture, awnings, footpath dining and public art.

-Download the full Footway Elements and Materials document:
+Download the full footway elements and materials section of the document: